pythonai170624/pages/A14b-KMean_.md

 **What does this mean?**
 The point is “13 units squared” away from the cluster center.
-If many points are far like this, the overall SSD will be large — and the model is less optimal.
+If many points are far like this, the overall SSD will be large — and the model is less optimal

 —